Gisèle Wulfsohn Mentorship in Photography

 The Family & Friends of Gisèle Wulfsohn asked the Market Photo Workshop to establish the Gisèle Wulfsohn Mentorship in Photography in 2012.
 The mentorship was launched to provide emerging photographers the infrastructural support to develop a body of work; and, also, honour Gisèle’s memory and her work; and is seen as an opportunity to continue her approach and interests in photography.
 Gisèle dedicated her life and photography to awareness, openness and respect; she worked on issues of democracy, HIV/AIDS education and positive identities, social inclusion, gender issues and women’s rights, and maintained a commitment to education and social change.

 The Gisèle Wulfsohn Mentorship in Photography’s over-arching concept is the creation of a platform and opportunity for emerging photographers to build a substantial body of work with a view to assisting them in the establishment of a professional career within the field of photography.
 The Mentorship provides the successful applicant with the financial support necessary to research and produce a body of photographic work, in consultation with a mentor and seasoned experts, over a period of a year.

-Based on successful production of a new body of work by the recipient and availability of funds, the mentorship grant can be extended to develop and the produce an exhibition of the work, and possibly a publication.
+Based on successful production of a new body of work by the recipient and availability of funds, the mentorship grant can be extended to develop and produce an exhibition of the work, and possibly a publication.

 The mentorship process includes regular critique and feedback sessions with recipient and professional photographers.
 This enables support for the recipient in the development of the photography project and establishment of a professional career within the field of photography.